-Brownie Cake Pops are a fun twist on your classic cake pop.
-The center is fudgy with a rich chocolate flavor and pairs perfectly with the crunch of the chocolate coating and sprinkles.
+These Brownie Cake Pops put a fun twist on your classic cake pop.
+The center is fudgy with a rich chocolate flavor in each bite.
+It pairs perfectly with the crunchy chocolate coating and sprinkles.

 Brownie cake pop on a platter with a bite taken out of it.